 Consideration of Participants

 3.14 Researchers have a primary responsibility to protect participants from any unnecessary harm arising from the investigation.
-They should comply at all times with the Risk Assessment and Health and Safety procedures of the University (see 2.1).
+They should always comply with the Risk Assessment and Health and Safety procedures of the University (see 2.1).

 Observational Research